Ukrainians in Poland: Economic migration

+Russian invasion of Ukraine

 Refugees

-Following the 2014–2015 Russian military intervention in Ukraine, including its illegal annexation of Crimea ("Helsinki Declaration"), the situation changed dramatically.
+Following the 2014–2015 Russian military intervention in Ukraine, including its annexation of Crimea ("Helsinki Declaration"), the situation changed dramatically.
 Poland began taking in large numbers of refugees from the Russo-Ukrainian War as part of the EU's refugee program.
 The policy of strategic partnership between Kyiv and Warsaw was extended to military and technical cooperation, but the more immediate task, informed Poland's State secretary Krzysztof Szczerski, was Ukraine's constitutional reform leading to broad decentralization of power.
-The number of applications for refugee status rose 50 times following the start of War in Donbass in Eastern Ukraine in 2014.
-However, at the time most applicants were not eligible to claim refugee protection in Poland, because Ukraine as a sovereign country with a democratic government remained fully accountable to its citizens.
+The number of applications for refugee status rose 50 times following the start of War in Donbas in 2014.
+At the time most applicants were not eligible to claim refugee protection in Poland, because Ukraine as a sovereign country with a democratic government remained fully accountable to its citizens.
 While the conflict remained frozen until 2022, resident visas in Poland were available in other immigration categories.
 After the 2022 Russian invasion of Ukraine newly arriving refugees may apply under the standard EU asylum procedure or receive emergency temporary protection.

-In 2022, Poland has taken in almost 1.5 million Ukrainian refugees.
-The magnitude of the migration has resulted in a 50% rise in the population of Rzeszów, the largest city in south-eastern Poland.
-Warsaw's population has increased by 15%, Kraków's by 23%, and Gdansk's by 34%.
+In 2022, Poland took in almost 1.5 million Ukrainian refugees.
+The migration resulted in a 50% rise in the population of Rzeszów, the largest city in south-eastern Poland.
+Warsaw's population increased by 15%, Kraków's by 23%, and Gdańsk's by 34%.
 Ukrainian refugees have the legal right to reside and work across the European Union.
 They are also entitled to the same benefits as Poles, including health insurance, free public education, and child allowance.
+Before the war, the presence of Ukrainians on the Polish labor market was significant.
+It has been presumed that employing several hundred thousand more people should not be a problem (this is already partially corroborated by the fact that nearly 150,000 newly arrived war refugees have entered the Polish labor market).
+However, such an outlook can be overly optimistic.